3DCP-TUe/DFC.data/README.md

 #### Folder structure

-The components as categorized as follows:
+The components are categorized as follows:

 ```
 class: conduit